mkandes/batch-computing/NOHUP.md

 time -p ./pi.sh -b 8 -r 5 -s 100000 &
 ```

-Then use `top` again to display the process again, but from the other terminal.
+Then use `top` again to display the process, but from the other terminal.

 *Command: Terminal 2*